 Yakitori Don

-Yakitori (焼き鳥) is a beloved Japanese dish consisting of skewered and grilled chicken, often cooked over charcoal for a smoky flavor.
-Traditionally enjoyed at izakayas (Japanese pubs) and street food stalls, yakitori is made using various parts of the chicken, from thigh meat (momo) to wings (tebasaki) and even gizzards (sunagimo).
-The most common seasoning is either a simple salt (shio) or a rich soy-based “tare” sauce, which enhances the natural umami of the chicken.
+Yakitori (焼き鳥) is a classic Japanese grilled chicken dish, traditionally made with skewered chicken grilled over charcoal for a lightly smoky aroma.
+It’s a staple at izakayas (Japanese pubs) and street food stalls throughout Japan.
+Yakitori can be made using many parts of the chicken - most commonly juicy thigh meat (momo), but also wings (tebasaki) and gizzards (sunagimo).
+The chicken is typically seasoned with either simple salt (shio) or brushed with a rich soy-based tare sauce, which delivers deep umami and a subtle sweetness.

 RECIPE